krystianmagdziarz/djInsight/docs/README.md

-# 📊 djInsight Documentation
+# 📊 djinsight Documentation

-Complete documentation for djInsight - a high-performance Django/Wagtail analytics package.
+Complete documentation for djinsight - a high-performance Django/Wagtail analytics package.

 ## 📚 Table of Contents